webplatform/docs/css/properties/shape-margin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|Adds a margin to a [[css/properties/shape-outside|shape-outside]].
 In effect, defines a new shape that is the smallest contour around all the points that are the ''shape-margin'' distance outward perpendicular to each point on the underlying shape.
-For points where a perpendicular direction is not defined (e.g., a triangle's corner), takes all points on a circle centered at the point and with a radius of the ''shape-margin'' distance.
+For points where a perpendicular direction is not defined (e.g., a triangle corner), takes all points on a circle centered at the point and with a radius of the ''shape-margin'' distance.
 This property accepts only non-negative values.}}
 {{CSS Property
 |Initial value=0
 |Applies to=Floats